At the National Conventions, the Words They Used

 (Cheers, applause.)
 Ask Osama bin Laden if he is better off now than he was four years ago.

-Former governor of Michigan
+Former governor of Florida

 Antonio R. Villaraigosa